30+ Incredible Big Data Statistics (2024)

 Netflix saves $1 billion per year thanks to its recommendation algorithms (Inside Big Data)

 Netflix is a case study of just how powerful Big Data utilization can be.
 The media company reports that its recommendation algorithm influences about 80% of all content watched on the platform.
 The result?
 Better retention and $1 billion in savings.

-68% of travel brands say they plan on investing in predictive analytics or business intelligence (Statista)
+Around 2 in 3 travel brands plan to invest in predictive analytics or business intelligence (Statista)

 Travel companies that learn how to make sense out of Big Data can benefit in a number of ways.
 Using predictive analytics, they can better fine-tune their pricing strategies, work on reputation management, and improve customer experience.

-72% of manufacturing executives say they rely on advanced data to improve productivity (BCG)
+Around 3 in 4 manufacturing executives rely on advanced data to improve productivity (BCG)

 Manufacturing execs know the power of Big Data analytics, but they haven’t yet figured out how to implement them.
 Only 17% of executives polled in the BCG-WEF survey claim they take advantage of data analytics.

 Around 1,400 universities use predictive analytics to help address low graduation rates (Hechinger Report)